t1modo/KonkaniNLP/README.md

   - 383 non-metaphorical

 Each entry in the dataset includes:
-- The idiomatic expression in Konkani
+- The expression in Konkani
 - The sentence using the expression
 - Labels indicating whether the usage is literal or idiomatic
 - Labels indicating whether the expression is metaphorical